kkohbrok/mls-implementation-considerations/draft-kohbrok-mls-implementation-considerations.md

 MLS clients SHOULD inject `internal_entropy` whenever processing an update from another party in any of their groups.

+### External Entropy Sources

+The OS' RNG is the primary source for fresh entropy for injection into the entropy pool and MUST be used whenever a `fresh_value` is retrieved.
+However, the entropy pool can benefit from other external sources as well.
+For example,
+{{!RFC8937}} proposes the injection of the function of a party's long term key into the entropy pool.
+Similarly, exported keys from other cryptographic security protocols such as TLS can be leveraged to improve the quality of the overall entropy in the pool.

 # IANA Considerations